VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

 =========================

 Imagine that you are developing a super product or process.
 At some point, you need to test test it.
-Then, you continue your work-product development in a given direction, depending on the test outcome.
+Then, based on the test outcome, you continue your development in a certain direction.
 Then, at some point you test your work-product again... and you keep in iterating such a process over and over until you get something good to deploy.